 - Transfer to the prepared baking dishes as described in the recipe.

-- Grease two 8X8 (or one 9X13) baking dishes with butter, and line with two sheets of parchment paper cut to size, overlapping each other to provide "handles" on all sides of the baking dish.
+- Grease one 9" x 13" baking dish (or two 8" x 8" pans) with butter, and line it with two sheets of parchment paper cut to size, overlapping each other to provide "handles" on all sides of the baking dish.

 - Add your marshmallows to a very large microwave safe bowl.